jecaps/ToDo-List-API/README.md

 - Priority levels: (HIGH, MEDIUM, LOW)
 - Due dates for todos
 - Flexible sorting options (by due date, priority or creation time)
-- Filtering capabilities (by due date and priority)
+- Filtering capabilities (by due date, priority, and search keywords)
-- Error handling for invalid list references
+- Error handling for invalid list and todo references
+- Validation for data given